Introduction to Cerebral Palsy

 Preventing Cerebral Palsy

 Since cerebral palsy is frequently the result of medical mistakes made during pregnancy, around the time of delivery, or in the neonatal period, it is often preventable.
-Because the injuries, disabilities and limitations associated with cerebral palsy can be severe, it is tragic that many cerebral palsy diagnoses may be the result of preventable medical errors and birth injuries.
-There are several preventative measures medical professionals are required to take in order to prevent cerebral palsy and birth injury.
+Because the effects of cerebral palsy can be severe, it is tragic that many cerebral palsy diagnoses may be the result of preventable medical errors and birth injuries.

-According to the standards of care, medical professionals (including doctors, nurse, surgeons, obstetricians, midwives, NICU staff, pharmacists and anesthesiologists, among others) are required to provide medical care in accordance with certain set standards in order to prevent injury or harm to an expectant mother and her baby.
+Medical professionals (including doctors, nurses, and midwives, among others) are required to meet a certain standard of care in order to prevent injury or harm to an expectant mother and her baby.

 Medical personnel are responsible for: